snishita/sf/README.md

 ### String manipulation by altering paths
 String manipulation is achieved by making changes to the wire path data without simulation.
 This process includes following four steps:
-1. packing the path of the wire object,
+1. packing path of the wire object,
 2. loosening the path,
 3. extending finger strings, and
-4. path alteration according to a string manipulation.
+4. path alteration according to a given string manipulation.

 #### Packing the path of the wire object.